Cattle & Beef

 - USDA's Agricultural Baseline Projections, an annual report published in February that offers 10-year projections from USDA's annual long-term projections analysis.
 The associated database covers projections for the four major feed grains (corn, sorghum, barley, and oats) in addition to the other major feed crops and livestock.

-ERS also releases reports covering domestic and global conditions, trends, and policies that affect poultry supply, demand, prices, and trade in cattle and beef sector.
+ERS also releases reports covering domestic and global conditions, trends, and policies that affect poultry supply, demand, prices, and trade in the cattle and beef sector.
 Recent ERS reports relating to cattle and beef include: